cnm13ryan/inspect_agents/docs/how-to/approvals.md

 export INSPECT_APPROVAL_PRESET=dev   # or ci | prod
 ```

+See also: ../reference/environment.md#approvals-presets for the full env reference.

 Behavior:
 - Applied only when the `approval` argument is `None` (explicit `approval=[...]` wins).
 - Preset policies are activated before the Inspect agent run.